CloudSecurityAlliance/CSA-IT-Operations/strategy/README.md

 No. I ended up finding an automation service that supported this exact use case, and charged starting at $10/month.
 Set it up in about 5 minutes, tested it, worked, it's been working reliably every since.

-### Why do we use the cloud at as high a level as possible?
+### Why do we use the cloud / AI at as high a level as possible?

 Because a lot of the work is now automated, e.g. why setup and patch a server when you can use a PaaS?
 Our PaaS bill is less than half a week of a FTE hire, which we would need at a minimum patch servers if we run it ourselves.
 How much value can you add by patching systems, really?

 ## Use the official partners of the cloud service provider

-Many cloud services have official partners or reccomended services, e.g. for sending email.
+Many cloud services have official partners or recommended services, e.g. for sending email.
 While you can often integrate other services with a new cloud provider the integration may not work flawlessly.
 If you are integrating an existing cloud service with a new one and it's not working you should take a step back sooner rather than later and consider 1) is the new cloud service worth it (e.g. maybe pick a different one that integrates better) and 2) if the new cloud service is worth it should you pick a new integration and possibly par for another service).

 ### Why do we use the official partners of the cloud service provider